UdK-VPT/BuildingSystems/docs/source/introduction.rst

 and also more simulation time for a single building.
 A typical application is multi-zone-building models, which calculate the heating and cooling energy demand, the air temperatures and air moistures for each thermal zone as well as the air exchange between the single thermal zones of a complex building.
-The Rooftop building in Figure 1.2, for example, has four different air-conditioned rooms, so it could be modelled with four thermal zones.
+The Rooftop building in Figure 1.2, for example, has two air-conditioned and two not air-conditioned rooms, so it could be modelled with four thermal zones.

 .. figure:: /images/UCaHS_Zonal_CFD.*
    :scale: 70 %